LOST-STATS/lost-stats.github.io/Model_Estimation/GLS/gmm.md

 ## Stata

-Stata also provides an official command named `gmm`, which can be used for the estimation of models via this method, assuming you provide moments of interest.
-The following code would help replicate the example you see above in R.
+Stata provides an official command `gmm`, which can be used for the estimation of models via this method if you provide moments of interest.

 The first example will be in recovering the coefficients that determine the distribution of a variable, assuming that variable follows a normal distribution.